zimula/Data-Security/README.md

     The server uses the key to decrypt the data (revise osi).

 ## Day 3: Hashing
+- Using algorithms to map data of any size to a bit string (message) of a fixed sized.
-- Hashing algorithms: they differ in the complexity of hashes they produce.
+- Hashing algorithms: they differ in the complexity of hashes they produce (bcrypt, sha1, md5 etc).
 - Collision: String resulting in similar hashes.
-Probability is low with existing algorithms.
+Probability is low with existing algorithms (when more than one value to be hashed points to the same slot int he hash table).
+- Salt: add random data to hash.

 ### 4.2.
-Assignment: Steps in solving the exercises.
+Assignment: Steps in solving the exercise (user registration app).

+    - promp to enter user id/ name and password.
-    - get rockyou.txt
+    - Password must not be in rockyou.txt
-    - create an app
-    - add a database
-    - create a user table (user_id, user_name_, user_password as blob (bcrypt hash), )
-    - on passwrord creation compare with rockyou.txt.
-    - use singleton pattern to deal with the text file.
+    - use singleton pattern to make avoid reading the file each time.
-    - add modules to gitignore
+    - Reject common passwords with a message
+    - Acknowledge success of providing a unique password
+    - Hash password using bcrypt and salt.
+    - test to see if hash produces same string
+    - user id/ name must be stored in database.

 #### 4.2.1.
 Hash functions, Schema and db complete.
     - Has the following attributes: id, name, mail, hashed password
     - db connector/ initializer and crud are in db.py
     - Function to hash and one to check if the hash produces the same string as user-input.

 #### 4.2.2. singleton pattern and relevance to the assignment
-    - Allows to create just one instanc of a class.
+    - Allows to create just one instance of a class.
     - Global point of access for resource (rockyou.txt in our case).
     - Make sure there's only one instance of a class throughout the entire lifetime of a program.
     i.
 Types
-        - module: Data is shared among all the modules.
+        - module: Data is shared among all the modules (loaded one per program).
-        - classic: Create instance only if none are created so far.
+        - classic: Create instance only if none are created so far (overrides __new__ to ensure that only one instance is created).
-        - borg: Allows state sharing for different instance. ii.
+        - borg: Instead of enforcing, it makes all instances share the same state. ii.
 Real life use cases
         - managing database connections.
         - Logging
         - File manager
-        - rockyou.txt: use it as the criterion for password.
+        - rockyou.txt: use it as the criterion for password(singleton.py).